 This will give you a chance to appreciate this beautiful harbour city from the water.

-For day 2 in Oslo, you can spend most of the time exploring the peninsula of Bygdøy.
+On Day 2 in Oslo, you can spend most of the time exploring the peninsula of Bygdøy.
 This area is known to be the best recreational site in Oslo where some of the top museums in Oslo are located.

 You can cover The Norwegian Museum of Cultural History, Kon-Tiki Museum, Fram Museum, and Norwegian Maritime Museum.
-You can personalize your Scandinavia itinerary 10 days depending on your interests.

-Take an overnight train from Oslo to Stockholm and you will reach the capital of Sweden in around 6 hours.
+Take an overnight train from Oslo to Stockholm, and you will reach the capital of Sweden in around 6 hours.

 For those interested in Scandinavia by train itinerary, a train journey from Oslo to Stockholm will be an easier as well as pocket-friendly option.

 As the train station is in the heart of the city, it will save you from the hassle of booking a taxi.
-It will give you 48 hours in Stockholm when travelling in Scandinavia and you can select activities that suit your pace.

 Check this Red Sightseeing Hop-On Hop-Off Bus & Boat pass for easier and cheaper transportation.

 You can start your Stockholm trip with Stockholm City Hall and then take a leisurely walk to Gamla Stan.
 This popular neighbourhood is everything a traveller could hope for.
 You can stop by the Parliament House and then proceed to soak in the bustling energy of Gamla Stan.

 You will find plenty of flights out of Stockholm as this city is well-connected with the rest of the world.
 No need to plan any activities on this day, but if you do have some free time on your hands, you can wander around Stockholm.